Kiril3l5/time-tracking-2.0/docs/workflow/mobile-first-implementation-plan.md

 - Works offline in areas with poor connectivity
 - Remembers user login information

+## Implementation Strategy Overview

+For a complete strategic plan with timelines and detailed technical implementation, see the [Path Forward](../planning/path-forward.md) document.
+This implementation plan focuses on the tactical steps needed to achieve those strategic goals.

 ## Mobile Testing Setup

 ### 1. Development Environment